RESEARCH TOOLS AND METHODS IN SOCIO-CULTURAL ANTHROPOLOGY (A-L)

-Other course material (textbooks, chapters and articles) will be proposed at the beginning of the course, uploaded on Moodle and discussed throughout the course.
+Other course material (i.e. chapters and articles) will be uploaded on Moodle and discussed throughout the course.

-The course will take place from Monday to Wednesday in Room A2 (Campus) from 2 to 4 pm, starting on Feb.
-20th.
+The course will take place from Monday to Wednesday on Campus from 2 to 4 pm.

 All students are requested to register on the Moodle course page before the start of the course, since all information and materials will be posted on that platform.